RH1945/sport-stats/README.md

 ## 🧠 Overview

-Sport-Stats is an interactive web application built during the **Code Institute Hackathon (Oct 2025)**.
+Sport-Stats is an interactive web application built during the **Code Institute Hackathon Full Stack (Oct 2025)**.
 It displays all 30 NBA teams on a responsive U.S. map.
 When a user clicks a team, a card slides out showing real-time statistics such as win/loss record, true shooting percentage, and home arena.

-Originally designed to showcase API usage, the project evolved into a clean, maintainable interface powered by both CSV-based data and external endpoints.
+Originally designed to showcase API usage for the map, the project evolved into a clean, maintainable interface powered by both CSV-based data and external endpoints.
+And the Api is showcased with the use of a calendar which shows upcoming NBA games.

 ---